T3kstiil3/SoundTouch-Chrome-Extension/README.md

 # SoundTouch-Chrome-Extension
-SoundTouch Chrome Extension, Display the current playing music, control the Soundtouch and more...
+SoundTouch Chrome Extension,
+Display the current playing music,
+Control the Soundtouch,
+And more...

 # Preview
 ![Preview img](img/preview.jpg)